+Oven isn’t heating up properly?
 There are a variety of reasons that an oven won’t heat up.
-It might be the thermometer, the heating element, the wiring,
+It might be the thermometer, the heating element, the wiring, or more.

 The easiest way to fix an oven is to schedule an appliance repair.
 We’ve often got the right tools and expertise to get you back up and running in a single trip.

-When tackling oven repairs, make sure things are cool!
+If your oven isn’t heating properly, you may be tempted to try a DIY oven repair.
+Make sure things are cool!
 It’s a more complicated appliance to DIY.
-If your oven starts to heat up but just won’t get hot enough, the heating element might be old and faulty, or the gas burner might be clogged.
+Consider troubleshooting oven not heating instead.
+If your oven starts to heat up but just won’t get hot enough, or if your oven is not heating at all, the heating element might be old and faulty, or the gas burner might be clogged.
 You may need a new one.
 But before you invest in a new heating element, you might want to check on the temperature sensor or door.

 Check the Temperature Sensor

 If the temperature sensor gets jolted around a bit, it might touch the wall of the oven.
 This will make it register with a higher temperature than your food will feel.
 Additionally, if the sensor is broken, the oven might not heat up all the way.
 Oven isn’t heating properly?
 This may be the culprit.

 If the sensor appears fine, the dial might be the issue.
 Try turning the temperature dial on the outside up to higher temperatures.
 You can put a thermometer inside to check the temperature.
 If things are off by some number of degrees, you can always adjust the default position of the external dial.
 Calibrating your oven is actually a fairly simple process!

 Is the Oven Door Shut?